joelagnel/rust-cpp-book/chapters/08-dealing-with-pointers.md

 Much like smart pointers in C++, memory allocated on the heap is automatically deallocated when the `Box` goes out of scope.

 The `Box` type is actually equivalent to a unique pointer in C++.
-At any given time, there can only be one unique owner of a `Box`.
-Therefore, when you assign a `Box` to another variable, the original `Box` is moved to the new variable.

 ```rust
 // In C++ this would be: